-The CONTRACTOR's Program Manager will be responsible for the purchasing of all pharmaceuticals and supplies through purchasing agreements developed by CONTRACTOR.
+The program manager will be responsible for the purchasing of all pharmaceuticals and supplies through purchasing agreements developed by CONTRACTOR.
 All pharmaceuticals will be available within 24 hours.
 Diamond Pharmacy will contract with a local pharmacy for stat orders.
 All pharmaceuticals will be stored, controlled, dispensed, and administered in accordance with state pharmaceutical guidelines.
 Diamond Pharmacy subcontracts with CONTRACTOR throughout the state of California to provide a licensed pharmacist to oversee the pharmacy program.
 On-site inspections will be conducted once per year.

 CONTRACTOR will maintains a sixty (60) day supply of stock medications and use them whenever possible.
 For individuals with short stays at Nevada County, CONTRACTOR will order a seven (7) day supply.
 Whenever possible, CONTRACTOR will return all unused medications to the pharmacy.
+CONTRACTOR will remove all discontinued or abandoned medications from the facility on a regular basis.